wintercounter/ccss/README.md

 You'll have nice auto-complete and a list of possible options.

 You like the approach but want to use long names?
-Feel free to create your own `long-names-plugin` for example that add aliases.
+Feel free to create your own `long-names-plugin` for example that adds support for aliases.

 ### Why just not use `styled-system`?